Null- and Positivstellens\"atze for rationally resolvable ideals

 \begin{cor} Let $g>1$.
 A nc spherical polynomial that vanishes under all finite-dimensional $*$-representations, equals $0$. \end{cor}

 \begin{thm} Suppose $p\in\C\axs$ is of degree $u$ and has $v$ terms.
 Let $g>1$.
 If $p$ vanishes on all $g$-partitioned unitaries with blocks of size $\lceil\tfrac{g}{2}uv\rceil$, then

 \end{thm}

 \begin{proof} The variety of $g$-partitioned unitaries with blocks of size $n$ can be naturally identified with $\cX(1,gn)_J$.
 On the other hand, $\cX(1,gn)$ can be in the same way identified with the zero set of $\cU$.
-The latter is a special case of Example \ref{exfrr}(1).
+The latter is a special case of an ideal from Corollary \ref{c:exfrr1}.
 Therefore $p\in\cU$ by the Nullstellensatz property and Example \ref{exa:bounds}(4). \end{proof}